MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-networks.md

 These details contain the connectivity information from Microsoft's side of the bidirectional communication channel that you use to set up your CPE.

-This process is covered in detail in the [How to configure your customer premise equipment](how-to-configure-customer-premises-equipment.md).
+This process is covered in detail in the [How to configure your customer premises equipment](how-to-configure-customer-premises-equipment.md).

 ### Set up your CPE